-South Carolina's institutional per diem is 38% less than the average per diem in the United States and 24% less than the Southeastern average.
+South Carolina's institutional per diem is 38% less than the average per diem in the United States and 34% less than the Southeastern average.
+This is very important because institutional care is the most expensive service.
+DDSN operates a much leaner and more efficient system than other agencies across the country.